AlphaSolid/AlphaSolid/README.md

 # AlphaSolid

 ### 🧐 What I do
-- Nothing to contribute to the society 💀
+- Nothing that is able to contribute to the society 🥶

 ### 🤔 What I'm currently working on
-- Random projects
+- Random simple projects